datafilter/HalfKey/readme.md

 ## [Proof of concept hosted here](https://halfkey.datafilter.app/variants/02401_offline_takeLastN/)

-The PWA is functional and can be used as-is, but doesn't yet guide the user to use the app:
+The PWA is functional and can be used as-is, but doesn't yet guide the user (TBD)

-Add in-app instructions/explainers
+* Add in-app instructions/explainers
 https://github.com/datafilter/HalfKey/issues/4

-Prevent the user from giving non-sensical inputs https://github.com/datafilter/HalfKey/issues/3
+* Prevent the user from giving non-sensical inputs https://github.com/datafilter/HalfKey/issues/3

 # Goals